joshunger/public/frontend-development-2017-year-in-review.md

 ## Intro
 * Josh Unger
 * Software Engineer at IdeaRoom - http://www.idearoominc.com
-* Let's talk about 2017 in review
+* Let's talk about 2017 in review with dorky graphs
 * Please share 30 seconds if you know more about the topic
 * Ask questions anytime